Braid variety cluster structures, I: 3D plabic graphs: Deodhar geometry and seeds

 While the braid variety $\BR_{\ubr}$ is unchanged by braid moves, the Deodhar torus $T_{\ubr}$ may change.
-In particular, we will show later that non-mutation moves and color-changing moves preserve the Deodhar torus, while mutation moves change it.
+In particular, we will show later that non-mutation moves preserve the Deodhar torus, while mutation moves change it.